Yoga: Macedonian texts

 Alexander the Great reached India in the 4th century BCE.
 In addition to his army, he brought Greek academics who wrote memoirs about its geography, people, and customs.
 One of Alexander's companions was Onesicritus (quoted in Book 15, Sections 63–65 by Strabo in his Geography), who describes yogis.
 Onesicritus says that the yogis were aloof and adopted "different postures – standing or sitting or lying naked – and motionless".

 Onesicritus also mentions attempts by his colleague, Calanus, to meet them.
 Initially denied an audience, he was later invited because he was sent by a "king curious of wisdom and philosophy".
 Onesicritus and Calanus learn that the yogis consider life's best doctrines to "rid the spirit of not only pain, but also pleasure", that "man trains the body for toil in order that his opinions may be strengthened", that "there is no shame in life on frugal fare", and that "the best place to inhabit is one with scantiest equipment or outfit".
-According to Charles Rockwell Lanman, these principles are significant in the history of yoga's spiritual side and may reflect the roots of "undisturbed calmness" and "mindfulness through balance" in the later works of Patanjali and Buddhaghosa.
+According to Charles Lanman, these principles are significant in the history of yoga's spiritual side and may reflect the roots of "undisturbed calmness" and "mindfulness through balance" in the later works of Patanjali and Buddhaghosa.